openmobilityfoundation/mobility-data-specification/metrics/README.md

 If a client has a `metrics:read:provider` scope, they are only permitted to read metrics which pertain to a particular `provider_id` claim in the aforementioned [JWT](https://jwt.io/) `access_token`.

 Further scopes and requirements may be added at the discretion of the Agency, depending on their particular access control needs.
-### For Providers hosting the Metrics API
-Follow the pattern outlined in Provider API [auth](../provider/auth.md) document.
-Collapse

 [Top][toc]